Using Food to Improve Health

 Because microbiomes are fed by the same foods that we consume, we can develop foods with health-promoting ingredients that work by selectively feeding beneficial microbes or prohibiting growth of more harmful species.
 This new interface between agriculture and medicine holds tremendous potential to transform how we think about preventing and treating disease.

-The center will initially focus on:
+The center focuses on:

 - Bringing together a research team to tie gastrointestinal and biomedical research to agriculture, plant and animal breeding and genetics.
 In addition to University of Nebraska-Lincoln faculty, the team includes faculty from the University of Nebraska at Omaha and the University of Nebraska Medical Center.